quackerd/sonaive/README.md

 1. You can start with the example `docker-compose.yml` from this repo.
 2. Adjust environment variables:
     - `HOST`: the hostname of the server. `REQUIRED`.
     - `PORT`: the public port you expose.
-The container internally always use port 443 for naiveproxy and 80 for ACME challenges.
+The container internally always use port 443 for NaïveProxy and 80 for ACME challenges.
 To change the naiveproxy port, simply map a different host port to 443.
 Port 80 must be identity mapped for certificate generation. `Optional, default = 443`.
     - `BLOCK_CN`: blocks all connections to CN IPs & domains. `Optional, default = true`.
     - `BLOCK_ADS`: blocks ad domains. `Optional, default = true`.
     - `BLOCK_LOCAL`: blocks private IPs. `Optional, default = true`.